xlab-uiuc/kube-523/demo/lab1.md

 ## Deliverables

 1. Please finish testing the operator using Acto
 2. There would be many alarms produced by Acto, and you are expected to inspect at least 100 alarms, and write a report for them.
+You can use the report template here: https://github.com/xlab-uiuc/kube-523/blob/main/demo/lab1/alarm_report_template.md
     1. For each alarm, you need to determine if this is a True alarm or False alarm
     2. Please describe what is the CR change introduced by Acto in this alarm, and what is the operator’s behavior
     3. If it is a false alarm, please explain why do you think it is a false alarm.
 Is Acto’s correctness assumption broken?